minoa-lang/reference/src/items/functions.md

 When a parameter uses a pattern, the body has access the the bindings within the pattern.

-These act like a [block expression](../expressions/block-expressions.md), allowing both explicit returns, and returns using the last expression within the block.
+These act like a [block expression], allowing both explicit returns, and returns using the last expression within the block.

 ## Const functions [↵](#functions)

 A const function is a version of a function which may be called either at compile time or at runtime.

-Functions returning a [`type` type](../type-system/types/type-type.md) are restricted to a compile time context.
+Functions returning a [`type` type] are restricted to a compile time context.

 ## Methods [↵](#functions)
 ```